Home | Projects | Notes > C++ Programming > References

 When the function does NOT modify the actual parameter

-When the parameter is small and efficient to copy like simple types (int
+When the parameter is small and efficient to copy like simple types (int, char, double, etc.)

 Pass-by-reference using a pointer